Validation

 body: {},});Headers Validation

-The headers key validates request headers.
-This is useful for enforcing required headers or validating header formats:
+The headers key validates request headers, useful for enforcing required headers or validating header formats:

 import { } from "@zayne-labs/callapi";